Subsumption Algorithms for Three-Valued Geometric Resolution: Experiments

 Figure~\ref{Fig_tyebye_z_maslem} shows results for the refining algorithm of \cite{deNivelle2016a}, discussed in Section~\ref{Sect_IJCAR2016}.
 It can be seen that using $ S > 1 $ is hardly worth the effort, and that the refining algorithm performs somewhat worse than Algorithm~\ref{Algo_unary} with learning of unrestricted lemmas.
 Since flattening of lemmas improves the performance of Algorithm~\ref{Algo_unary} dramatically, we tried the same with the refining algorithm.
-The last column of Figure~\ref{Fig_tyebye_z_maslem} shows that flattening has a big, negative impact on the refining algorithm.
+Unfortunately, the last column of Figure~\ref{Fig_tyebye_z_maslem} shows that flattening has a big, negative impact on the refining algorithm.
+That means that the refining algorithm can be ruled out as a candidate for being optimal.